akrish4/My_Javascript_learning_path/basics/README.md

-- According to GitHub 2018, JS tops the list of the most popular programming languages.
+ According to GitHub 2018, JS tops the list of the most popular programming languages.
 It is used for both front-end and back-end development.

 ```
 JavaScript is not Java.
 These are different programming languages.
 Their similar names were a marketing move to draw attention to the new language and take advantage of the popularity of Java.
 ```
+JavaScript is based on the ECMAScript standard (often shortened to ES).
+The latest version of this standard is ES11.